GlobalWebIndex/platform2.0-qa-challenge/src/tests/README.md

 10. This tests than once we click on the 'Create' button we move to page 2, and from there that we can move back.

-### The reports of the tests can be found [here](https://github.com/ledakaradimou/platform2.0-qa-challenge_LK/tree/main/src/tests/cypress/reports/mocha)
+### The reports of the tests can be found on /src/tests/cypress/reports/mocha
-### Moreover, a video of the execution can be found [here](https://github.com/ledakaradimou/platform2.0-qa-challenge_LK/tree/main/src/tests/cypress/videos/test-LK)
+### Moreover, a video of the execution can be found on /src/tests/cypress/videos/test-LK

 ### Further tests to be included and other improvements:
 1. The tests related to sorting need to be improved significantly